microsoft/limitus/readme.md

 ## Usage

-### Class: Limitus(options)
+### Class: Limitus()

 The Limitus class is exported by this module.
 Options can take the following values:

- * `mode` - Mode may be either one of "interval" or "continuous".
-Interval mode pools requests in a time interval, and at the end of the interval the bucket is reset.
-Defaults to `continuous`.
- * `overflow` - In continuous mode, record requests even after the rate limit was passed - punishing clients who continue to request even after being notified of their rate limit exceeding.
+ * `overflow` - Record the next limit value even after the rate limit was passed - "punishing" clients who continue to request even after being notified of their rate limit exceeding.
+This is only useful in "continuous" mode.
 Defaults to `false`.

 #### limitus.rule(name, rule)

 Creates a new "rule".
 The name should be a string, the rule should be an object with the `max` number of requests in an `interval`.
+You can also pass the `mode`, which can be one of the following:

+ * `interval` Heaps requests into a stack.
+If the stack is over the max, requests are denied.
+At the end of the interval, the stack is reset back to zero.
+ * `continuous` Keeps a running "count".
+Making a request adds one to the count, and the count is decreased at a rate of (interval / max).
+ * Any function that accepts a `rule` (an object with a max and interval) and returns an object with the keys:
+   * `limited` - boolean, whether this request should be denied.
+   * `next` - a string for the next saved value to take.
+   * `expiration` - time until it's safe to remove the "next" record from storage.

 ```
 limiter.rule('login', { max: 5, interval: 1000 * 60 * 5 });